What's in a cigarette?

-This page has information on the various poisons in cigarette smoke.
+This page has information on some of the poisons in cigarette smoke that we know are linked to cancer.
 To learn more about the impact of these chemicals in the body, see our How smoking causes cancer page.

-Some cancer-causing chemicals in tobacco smoke and their other common uses
+Many of the cancer-causing chemicals in tobacco and cigarette smoke have other suprising uses too:

 - Benzene – an industrial solvent, refined from crude oil

 - Arsenic – a poison, used in wood preservatives

 - Cadmium and lead – used in batteries

 - Formaldehyde – used in mortuaries and paint manufacturing